 The unique Twinlock technology on the Rolex Datejust provides better water resistance than the traditional crown gasket.
 A threaded crown screws into the case, and a threaded stem crown has been added.
 The Rolex's Twinlock is combining threaded stems with rubber o rings to enhanced water tightness.
 This device compresses many gaskets inside and around the crown stem.

 Mechanical watches like the Rolex have a crown that needs to pull out and rotated to operate the wrist watch.
 Timepieces that have a weak crown will be less resistant to water.
 Water enters through a tube in the crown stem.
 The timekeeper is no longer waterproof after the crown is unscrewed and pulled out.
 Moisture and dust can harm Rolex timepieces.
 Rolex has spent many years improving the crown's water resistance.
+You can learn more about best place to sell Rolex in our linked article.

 The innovative Twinlock screw down crown on these current Rolex Datejust ensures water resistance of up to 100m(300ft).
 Datejust 's twinlock winding crown is equipped with a double waterproofness system.
 This device is designed with two sealed zones, one inside the tube and one inside the crown.
 The Datejust 's crown is guaranteed waterproof to 10ATM the equivalent of 100 meters (300ft) depth when it is screwed down.
 The Twinlock provides water resistance that surpasses that of many other wrist watches on the market when the crown is screwed down.
 The Rolex Datejust is waterproof up to 10ATM the equivalent of 100 meters (300ft) as long as it is used properly.
 It's important to remember that the Rolex Datejust waterproof guarantee will require servicing and maintenance throughout the course of its life.